MwirabuaTimothy/react-chrome-extension/README.md

-A minimal chrome extension starter with a basic counter app using webext-redux.
+A minimal chrome extension starter with a basic counter app using react, redux, webext-redux, styled-components and webpack

 ## Getting Started